See the previous chapter…

 The portolans contained maps of coastlines, locations of harbours, river mouths and man-made features visible from the sea.
 Any listed (geographic) feature could now be located through the use of its distance from a ship's point of departure.

-They were a compilation of centuries of seafarer observations, thus as sailors' skills improved and the use of the compass (chapter 3)compass (chapter 3) became more widespread, also portolans improved in accuracy.
+They were a compilation of centuries of seafarer observations, thus as sailors' skills improved and the use of the compass (Chapter 3)compass (chapter 3) became more widespread, also portolans improved in accuracy.

 Noteworthy: